EmK530/NetShrink/README.md

 # NetShrink
-A Roblox module that compresses data types into a buffer for minimal network use during transmission.
+A Roblox module that compresses various data types into a buffer for easy storage, compression and encryption.

 ## Credits
 DEFLATE/Zlib module not created by me, [see the original asset here](https://create.roblox.com/store/asset/5649237524)